uchiyama33/czii-6th-place/README.md

 ## Inference

-The submission notebook is `czii-submit.ipynb`.
+The submission notebook is `czii-submission-6th-place.ipynb`.

 ## Acknowledgements
 We extend our sincere gratitude to the creators of the following repositories and notebooks, whose outstanding work significantly contributed to our project: